Division of TMD and Orofacial Pain

 Minneapolis, MN 55455

-Eric Schiffman DDS, MS is an associate professor and Director of the Division of TMD and Orofacial Pain at the School of Dentistry at the University of Minnesota.
+Eric Schiffman DDS, MS is a professor and Director of the Division of TMD and Orofacial Pain at the School of Dentistry at the University of Minnesota.
 In 1982, he received his dental degree from the School of Dentistry at the University of Iowa.
 In 1983 he completed a general practice residency (GPR) at Hennepin County Medical Center in Minneapolis, MN where he was trained to do general dentistry on medically compromised patients and saw patients with orofacial trauma in the emergency room setting.
 He was then the first resident to complete the 2-year TMD and Orofacial Pain Residency Program at the School of Dentistry at the University of Minnesota in 1985; and concurrently, obtained a Master of Science in Oral Biology in 1986.
 He is a Diplomate of the American Board of Orofacial Pain (ABOP).
 Finally, he is a co-owner and practices at the Minnesota Head and Neck Pain Clinic, a multi-disciplinary pain clinic with 4 locations in the Twin Cities.

 Dr. Schiffman has received over $12 million in NIH/NIDCR funding.
 His research interest including developing validated diagnostic criteria for the most common temporomandibular disorders (TMD) including disorders involving the temporomandibular joint (TMJ).
 He has also completed numerous randomized clinical trials (RCT) investigating the relative effectiveness of home based self-care as compared to jaw exercises and medications.
 He also completed a RCT with a 5-year follow-up assessing the relative effectiveness on non-surgical and surgical treatments for advanced TMJ pathology.
 This research found that surgery is rarely needed to treat even advance TMJ disorders.
 His current funded research focuses on the impact of TMJ disorders, including disc displacements and degenerative joint disease, on jaw pain, function and disability.